“It seems today / that all you see / is violence in movies / and sex on TV” – Family Guy

 2. Master of None

-Aziz Ansari’s new Netflix show is a sweet, honest look at the evolution of modern, long-term relationships – part of which invariably involves the challenge of keeping things from getting predicable in bed.
+Aziz Ansari’s new Netflix show is a sweet, honest look at the evolution of modern, long-term relationships – part of which invariably involves the challenge of keeping things from getting predictable in bed.
 In an attempt to spice things up with his girlfriend, Ansari’s character “Dev” brings home a Liberator Wedge- a high-density foam wedge that allows for deeper, more intense penetration and better support in a variety of positions during sex.
 At Unbound, we love Intimate Furniture’s take on the wedge concept, which has a combination riser ramp and removable wedge for even more interesting intimate possibilities.

 1. Broad City

 As with “santorum”, we have Seattleite sex blogger Dan Savage to thank for the alternate meaning of the term “peg”.
 In 2001 Savage challenged his loyal readers to come up with a term to describe the act of a woman using a strap-on to perform anal sex on a male partner.
-While mention of the practice has become increasingly common in pop culture (cropping up in recent movies like Deadpool and popular shows like Weeds), the concept isn’t quiet so novel- the Marquis de Sade was writing about it in the 1700s, after all.
+While mention of the practice has become increasingly common in pop culture (cropping up in recent movies like Deadpool and popular shows like Weeds), the concept isn’t quite so novel- the Marquis de Sade was writing about it in the 1700s, after all.

 The brilliant, feminist modern masterpiece that is Broad City, however, recently had a depiction of the act which we absolutely loved for its nonchalance: the show portrayed pegging as a fun way for protagonist Abbi and her partner to experiment in bed, without suggesting that either’s sexuality was necessarily called into question by reversing the traditional power dynamics of heterosexual sex.
 The humor of the episode doesn’t derive from the fact that Abbi’s male partner enjoys anal intercourse or prostate stimulation, but rather from the fact that he is so particular as to have an expensive custom-made, bespoke-fitted dildo crafted for the purpose and refuses to accept any cheap imitations.

 While the custom-fitted “Shinjo” dildo from the show is fictional, we found the next best thing: the German-engineered Fun Factory “Bouncer” dildo has much more than meets the eye for satisfying anal (or vaginal) play.
 The gently curved design is perfectly angled to stimulate either the G-spot or the prostate, but the real magic comes from three rotating balls inside the shaft of the toy which react to movement and add a whole new level of luxurious sensation.
-To channel your inner Abbi and “plow it like a queen”, we recommend paring this silicone toy with plenty of water-based lube and a high-quality harness like the Spareparts Joque or Bella harness (depending on if you’re feeling more Dom or Femme).
+To channel your inner Abbi and “plow it like a queen”, we recommend paring this silicone toy with plenty of water-based lube and a high-quality harness like the Spareparts Joque harness (depending on if you’re feeling more Dom or Femme).